 The Company and its subsidiary have retained the law firm of Mitchell, Voge, Corban, and Morris as general counsel.
 W. P. Mitchell is a partner in said law firm and is Chairman Emeritus of the Board of Directors of the Bank.
-William M. Beasley was a partner in said law firm during a portion of 1998.
-The Company and its subsidiary paid this firm fees and expenses totaling \$183,651.37 during 1998.
+The Company and its subsidiary paid this firm fees and expenses totaling \$193,359.92 during 1999.

-During 1998, the Bank retained the firm of Edwards, Storey, Marshall and Helveston as local counsel for the branch bank at West Point, Mississippi.
-A. M. Edwards, Jr. is a partner in said law firm.
-During 1998, the Bank retained the firm of Gifford and Allred as local counsel for the branch bank at Booneville, Mississippi.
+During 1999, the Bank retained the firm of Edwards, Storey, Marshall and Helveston as local counsel for the branch bank at West Point, Mississippi.
+A. M. Edwards, Jr., a Director Emeritus, is a partner in said law firm.
+During 1999, the Bank retained the firm of Gifford, Allred and Tennison as local counsel for the branch bank at Booneville, Mississippi.
 Eugene B. Gifford, Jr. is a partner in that law firm.
-During 1998, the Bank retained John M. Creekmore as local counsel for the branch bank at Amory, Mississippi.
+During 1999, the Bank retained John M. Creekmore as local counsel for the branch bank at Amory, Mississippi.
+During 1999, the Bank retained McNeel and Ballard as local counsel for the branch bank at Louisville, Mississippi.
+J. Niles McNeel is a partner in that law firm.